-You’ve made it to our write-up for the best shooting sticks for rifles of 2022, which means you’re preparing the right way.
-Because finding the right monopod, bipod, or tripod to steady your shot could mean the difference between dropping your prey dead or spooking them out of range.
+You’ve made it to our write-up for the best shooting sticks for rifles of 2023, which means you’re preparing the right way.
+Because finding the right monopod, bipod, or tripod to steady and adjust your shots could mean the difference between dropping your prey dead or spooking them out of range.

 Good on you for preparing for a clean, steady, and ethical shot.

 To help you put the pieces together, we’ve given our best advice on choosing between monopods, bipods, and tripods, analyzed reviews from expert hunters, and wrangled up the nine best sticks on the market.
 Hopefully, this info can help you make a selection that works for you.

 We included various products for every style of rifle hunter, from monopods to bipods to tripods, lightweight to heavy-duty, and cheap to high-end.
 This includes options for ground blinds, tree stands, elk, deer, coyote hunting, and more.
 So, whether you hunt predators or you’re stalking big game, there’s something on this list for you.